dwmkerr/parcel-mermaid-import-issue/README.md

 - [`feat/simple-website-demo`](https://github.com/dwmkerr/parcel-mermaid-import-issue/tree/feat/simple-website-demo) branch shows that the bug does not seem to occur for a simple website, whether `--no-optimize` is used or not
 - [`feat/webpack`](https://github.com/dwmkerr/parcel-mermaid-import-issue/tree/feat/webpack) - seems to reproduce the issue in webpack
 - [`feat/rollup.js`](https://github.com/dwmkerr/parcel-mermaid-import-issue/tree/feat/rollup.js) - demonstrates that using rollup.js as a bundler resolves the issue
+- [`feat/vite`](https://github.com/dwmkerr/parcel-mermaid-import-issue/tree/feat/vite) - demonstrates that using vite seems to have sourcemap issues

 ## Issue Reproduction Steps